Creating Tabs in an Assessment Form

 *When you enable Sections as Tabs, each section of your form (based on the sets you've added) will appear as a tab at the top of the form.
 This makes the form more organized and navigable, especially if it contains multiple sections.*

-*When Tab Navigation is disalbed, then an addition setting can be selected to display a **Single Question per Tab**.
+*When Tab Navigation is disabled, then an addition setting can be selected to display a **Single Question per Tab**.
 If **Single Question per Tab** enabled then only one question is displayed on the current tab at a time.*